 two twin/double Panorama suites at the front offer panoramic views while sailing (376 sq. ft. – Deck 3).

-Cairo - Pre-tour Extension
+Cairo - Post-tour Extension

 Day 2 Discover Memphis, Saqqara and Dahshur accompanied by an Egyptologist.
 Covering a 7km stretch of the Western Desert, Saqqara, whose name is derived from the Memphite god of the dead, Sokar, is the huge cemetery of ancient Memphis and was an active burial ground for more than 3,500 years.
 It is Egypt’s largest archaeological site.
 Immerse yourself in ancient Egyptian history as you explore the Step Pyramid of Zoser and the Red Pyramid and Bent Pyramid of Dahshur, with an opportunity to enter the Red Pyramid.
-(B)
+(B, L)

 per person in a Main Deck cabin